Lamer87/Space_Engineers_DLC_unlocker/README.md

   - v0.3: easier installation/removal and support for new game patches.
   - v0.4: removed a useless file, improved cmd files to prevent errors and added colors.
   - v0.5: compatible with v0.1, if you have v0.1 you no longer needed to manually restore backup first.
+  - v0.6: single .cmd tool with some fixes to the code, backward compatible with all versions, .ini revised.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)

 ---

-- 💡 ***How the new Installer and Remover works, newbies proof***:
+- 💡 ***How the new Tool works, newbies proof***:

-  - Installer `CreamAPI_Checker.cmd`:
+  - Installer `CreamAPI_Tool.cmd + press C`:
     The installer is used both to install CreamAPI and to check if everything is ok after a game update.
-    What does he do exactly? if CreamAPI is not yet present so in the case of a new installation or
+    What does it do exactly? if CreamAPI is not yet present so in the case of a new installation or
     after an update that replaces and updates the "steam_api64.dll" file,
-    it creates a backup of the new original file and installs/restores CreamAPI..
+    it creates a backup of the new original file and installs/restores CreamAPI.
     So, if the game gets updated, you don't even have to download a new version of the unlocker,
-    just run the checker to restore CreamAPI.
+    just run the Tool+C to restore CreamAPI.
     If it detects that CreamAPI is present and ready, it does nothing.
     The only time you need to update the unlocker is when a new DLC is released.

-  - Remover `CreamAPI_Remover.cmd`:
+  - Remover `CreamAPI_Tool.cmd + press R`:
     The remover first checks if the game has undergone an update that has already replaced
     the "steam_api64.dll" file or if CreamAPI is still present,
     then removes everything accordingly to restore the initial situation depending on the specific case.

-  - Both Installer and Remover works regardless of the game path,
+  - The Tool works regardless of the game path,
     i.e. if you have the game on "C:", "E:\games", "Y:\folder\steam" etc., it works anyway.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Space_Engineers_DLC_unlocker#space-engineers-dlc-unlocker)